Tableau Strategy

 What can go in an empty column in Spider Solitaire?

-Any single card or valid same-suit descending sequence can be moved into an empty column.
+Any single card or valid same-suit sequence can move into an empty column.

 Why are empty columns important?